 - 0 g of fat

-- 27 grams of carbohydrate (including 17 grams of sugar and 6 grams of fiber)
+- 27 g of carbohydrate, including 17 g of sugar and 6 g

 - 1 g of protein

 Eating one medium pear provides 12 percent of daily vitamin C needs, as well as 10 percent of vitamin K, 6 percent of potassium and smaller amounts of calcium, iron, magnesium, riboflavin, vitamin B-6, and folate.